Covariance Estimation for Matrix-variate Data via Fixed-rank Core Covariance Geometry: Introduction

 Our contributions are summarized in three main strands.
 First, we show that $\calC_{p_1,p_2,r}^+$ is a compact, smooth, embedded submanifold of $\calS_{p,r}^+$, the set of rank$-r$ PSD matrices.
 A key insight for the proof is that if $C=AA^\top \in \calC_{p_1,p_2,r}^+$ for $A=[\text{vec}(A_i),\ldots,\text{vec}(A_r)]$ with $A_i\in\real^{p_1\times p_2}$, Proposition $3$ of \cite{hoff2023} implies that

 Given $p_1/p_2+p_2/p_1<r$, we construct $\calC_{p_1,p_2,r}^+$ as the smooth image of the smooth manifold $\calD_{p_1,p_2,r}$ consisting of $\tilde{A}=(A_1,\ldots,A_r)$ satisfying the above.
 While the proof is straightforward when $r=p$, the rank-deficient case requires additional technical work.
 Namely, the canonically decomposable $\tilde{A}$, i.e., there exist non-singular matrices $(P,Q)$ such that $PA_iQ^{-1}$ is of non-trivial block-diagonal form, prevents $\calD_{p_1,p_2,r}$ from being a smooth manifold.
 The canonical decomposability notion arises in the study of the threshold on $r$ for which a generic $\Omega\in\calS_{p,r}^+$ admits the Kronecker MLE \cite{derksen2021,soloveychik2016} and hence the KCD.
-To say informally, the canonically indecomposable $\tilde{A}$ guarantees that the row factors and column factors are well-connected, which is made more precise in Section \ref{sec4.1}.
-We illustrate in Section \ref{sec4.1} with an example how the set of canonically decomposable matrices prevents $\calD_{p_1,p_2,r}$ from being a smooth manifold and is a closed set of measure zero, motivating its removal.
-The proof strategy is first outlined with the case $r=p$, where $\calC_{p_1,p_2}^{++}\equiv \calC_{p_1,p_2,p}^+$, in Section \ref{sec3}, and then extended to the case where $r<p$ in Section \ref{sec4.2}.
+Essentially, the canonically indecomposable $\tilde{A}$ guarantees that the row variables and column variables are well-connected, in turn making the set $\calC_{p_1,p_2,r}^+$ smooth.